 IRA to PETER 2/12/2019 10:30AM

-verbatim, on a Blog I created for The Villages Philosophy Club last September.
+Peter: Before we continue this interesting conversation, I’d like your permission to post our emails, verbatim, on a Blog I created for The Villages Philosophy Club last September.

-had much use lately and I’ve been thinking of discontinuing it.
-However, a
+That Blog, https://vilphil.blogspot.com/, has not had much use lately and I’ve been thinking of discontinuing it.
+However, a spirited, collegial conversation about a topic, immigration and border security, that is quite current and important and controversial, could spark interest.

 Please reply with your permission.